lwyBZss8924d/CDSAgent/.artifacts/spec-tasks-T-02-01-graph-builder/worklogs/2025-10-24-work-summary.md

 - [ ] Define GraphEdge struct with 4 edge types
 - [ ] Implement SKIP_DIRS constant and is_skip_dir() function
 - [ ] Start implementing directory traversal with os.walk equivalent
+- [ ] After completing all development goals of T-02-01, update and refine all relevant unit tests related to the functionalities under development in `cds-index` (crates/cds-index/tests)

 **Day 3-4 (AST Parsing & Edge Creation)**: